 Those who attend will read the Charlie and Lola book ‘Look After Your Planet’ together before making their own bird feeder from a recycled tin can or juice carton, which Seven Stories ask you to bring yourself.

 Participants will also be invited to pledge a small change or action they can make in their own lives to help the planet.

 Alice Carthy, Events Coordinator at Seven Stories, said: “Seven Stories is really committed to sharing the message that no-one is too small to make a difference when caring for our environment.

 “We’re hoping families will have fun as well as learning more about the important climate change issues and how we can all be a little kinder to the planet.”

 It is estimated that current UK recycling saves more than 18 million tonnes of carbon dioxide a year, the equivalent of taking five million cars off the road.

 As well as saving energy, recycling reduces landfill waste and can conserve finite resources.

-A volunteer with Newcastle Greenpeace, a climate change campaign group, said: “recycling is a really simple thing that all of us can do.
+A spokesperson for Newcastle Greenpeace, a climate change campaign group, said: “recycling is a really simple thing that all of us can do.